daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /DEFINING_IMAGES.md

 3. Any changes made to files or directories within /usr/src/app inside the container will be reflected in your local working directory, and vice versa.

 ```
+# Dockerfile / Run this with "docker build ."
 FROM ruby:2.6

 RUN apt-get update -yqq